 - 1. Discharge of Indebtedness Related to Katrina: Gross income generally includes any amount realized from the discharge of indebtedness.
-The proposal would provide an exemption for indebtedness discharged by commercial lenders when the forgiveness is in response to damage suffered from Hurricane Katrina.
+The proposal would provide to individuals, an exemption for indebtedness discharged by certain lenders when the forgiveness is in response to damage suffered from Hurricane Katrina.
 Senators Grassley and Baucus believe that those suffering losses as a result of the hurricane should not be required to pay tax on benevolent cancellation of debts. - 2.
 Early Withdrawals from Retirement Plans: Present law discourages distributions from taxpreferred retirement plans with penalties and other limitations.
 The proposal would waive the 10% penalty tax for premature distributions from IRAs and qualified retirement plans (including defined benefit plans, 401(k) plans and 403(b) plans) for individuals whose principal residence is in a federally declared natural disaster area.
 Individuals eligible for this waiver because of Katrina would be permitted to pay income tax on such distributions ratably over a three-year period.
-Amounts distributed could be re-contributed to a qualified retirement plan over the three-year period following the distribution date and receive rollover treatment.
+Amounts distributed could be re-contributed to a qualified retirement plan over the threeyear period following the distribution date and receive rollover treatment.
+The waiver of the 10% penalty, 3-year income averaging and recontribution provisions for retirement plan withdrawals will be limited to \$100,000 per individual.
 Distributions for home purchases which were not finalized because of Hurricane Katrina could also be re-contributed to a qualified retirement plan or IRA.
 Limitations on loans from qualified employer plans would be increased for Hurricane Katrina victims by doubling the thresholds to the lesser of \$100,000 or 100% of the individual's account balance.
 Payments due from Katrina victims on qualified plan loans after August 29, 2005, and before August 30, 2006, could be deferred, and twelve months could be added to the maximum repayment period of affected loans.
 Senators Grassley and Baucus recognize that retirement plans are the primary savings for many individuals.
-During major disasters the tax code should not prevent individuals in need from accessing their savings.
+During major disasters the tax code should not prevent individuals in need from accessing their savings. - 3.
+Special Rule for Determining Earned Income: The proposal gives Treasury authority to ensure taxpayers do not lose deductions, credits or filing status because of dislocations from Hurricane Katrina.
+The proposal also allows low income working families an election to use prior year income for the refundable earned income credit and the child tax credit.